PatwinchIR/DecisionTree/src/README.md

 Notice: "test.csv" & "train.csv" are in the same path.

+Updates:
+1. The dataset now contains both categorical and numerical data.

 The output includes a tree diagram and its prediction confusion matrix.